tylertitsworth/5th-age-srd/Classes/Paladin.md

 #### Champion Feat

-For one battle per day, gain the Crusader’s Boon at the start of your first turn.
+For one battle per full recovery, gain the Crusader’s Boon at the start of your first turn.

 #### Epic Feat